 Lemon Balm is also known as Melissa or affectionately called “bee balm”.
 It is a beautifully fragrant herb from the mint family with uplifting citrus notes.
 It is commonly used for anxiety, nervousness, insomnia and easing reflux.

 Passiflora has been traditionally taken to ease nervous tension, anxiety and to assist in getting a good night’s sleep.

 Impressive, right?
 We bloomin’ love what herbs can do for dogs – not just those with anxiety.
-That’s why we created an entire range of premium blends, each of which serves a different health-boosting purpose.

 The Topper we put on every raw meal